Infineon/BlockchainSecurity2Go-Android/README.md

 Currently three main features are available to demonstrate signing of Ethereum transactions using the Infineon Blockchain Security 2Go starter kit cards:
-- sending and receiving ETH
+- Sending and receiving ETH
-- sending and receiving ERC-20 tokens
+- Sending and receiving ERC-20 tokens
 - Interacting with an example smart contract (voting demo) deployed on the Ethereum blockchain.

 If you want to have more information on Infineon's Blockchain Security 2Go starter kit visit the [official Website](https://www.infineon.com/blockchain) and the [BlockchainSecurity 2Go github repository](https://github.com/Infineon/blockchain).
 On this repository there is also a high-level [user guide](https://github.com/Infineon/blockchain/android/Android_Demo_UserGuide) for the Coinfinity Blockchain Security 2Go Example App.